-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 In March 2001, the couple filed an $80 million defamation lawsuit against the Boulder Police Department that was ultimately settled for an undisclosed sum.

-The conversation continues to this day over whether the focus on the Ramseys resulted in investigators ignoring other suspects and, perhaps, missing their chance at bringing the real killer to justice.
+The conversation continues to this day over whether the focus on the Ramseys resulted in investigators ignoring other suspects and, perhaps, missing their chance at bringing the real killer or killers to justice.

 Other people who have been linked to the case over the years include:

 • John Mark Karr, a school teacher in 1996, was brought to the attention of investigators in April 2006 by Michael Tracey, a University of Colorado journalism professor who had produced documentaries about the case.
 Tracey said Karr had reached out to him in 2002 and slowly a story emerged over correspondence about Karr "accidentally" killing a child he'd been sexually involved with.
-Authorities traced Karr's calls to Thailand, where he was arrested and confessed to accidentally killing JonBenet.
-Karr's family provided evidence to investigators that he had been with them in Georgia the night JonBenet died, and no charges were ever filed after DNA testing didn't link him to the crime.
+Authorities traced Karr's calls to Thailand, where he was arrested and confessed to accidentally killing JonBenét.
+Karr's family provided evidence to investigators that he had been with them in Georgia the night JonBenét died, and no charges were ever filed after DNA testing didn't link him to the crime.

 "It's another bump in the road for us emotionally, but I think we saw Lady Justice put her gavel down today," Pam Paugh, Patsy Ramsey's sister, told CNN in October 2006 after Karr was cleared.
 "I don't think that this story is over yet, and I think, again, patience is the prudent thing to desire at this point."

 • Gary Oliva was named by 48 Hours Investigates in August 2002 as someone who had been investigated after it was learned he may have been near the Ramsey home the night of the killing and was spotted at a candlelight vigil for JonBenét on the one-year anniversary of the crime.
 The show reported he had called a close friend sometime after her death and sobbed that he had "done something horrible."
-Oliva denied being involved in a jailhouse interview included in the show, saying, "I believe she came to me after she was killed and revealed herself to me.
+In a jailhouse interview included in the show, Oliva denied being involved, saying, "I believe she came to me after she was killed and revealed herself to me.
 I'd like to see a memorial set up for her.
 I haven't seen that, anywhere."

-"The police department diligently investigated these current allegations and believes there is probable cause to support the arrest.
+She continued, "The police department diligently investigated these current allegations and believes there is probable cause to support the arrest.
 But we're currently not comfortable ruling anybody out as a suspect, or ruling anybody in as a suspect, in the Ramsey case."

 • Ollie Gray, an investigator hired by the Ramseys who continued to look into the case on his own, became convinced that Michael Helgoth was the killer.
-Helgoth's family owned a scrapyard on the outskirts of Boulder at the time.
-John Kenady, who worked with Helgoth, had told In Touch Weekly in April that he had heard a tape existed of Helgoth saying he killed JonBenet.
+Helgoth's family owned a scrap yard on the outskirts of Boulder at the time.
+John Kenady, who worked with Helgoth, had told In Touch Weekly in April 2016 that he had heard that a tape existed of Helgoth saying he killed JonBenét.
 Kenady said he reached out to police about 20 times in the months following the killing to tell them about Helgoth but never got any substantive response.

-"You have to look for something in order to find something, and unfortunately for this particular case, you had a totally inexperienced police agency," Gray said on the Today show in May.
+"You have to look for something in order to find something, and unfortunately for this particular case, you had a totally inexperienced police agency," Gray said on the Today show in May2016.
 "There are probably three or four people that should have been investigated earlier and still need to be investigated.
 The latest development in this particular case as far as I'm concerned is Michael Helgoth.
-He was basically a hellraiser."
+He was basically a hell-raiser."

 Helgoth was found dead Feb.
 15, 1997, two days after Boulder District Attorney Alex Hunter gave a press conference in which he looked squarely at the camera and said, "Finally, I want to say to you, through you, I want to say something to the person or persons who committed this crime, the person or persons who took this baby from us.
 The list of suspects narrows.
 Soon there will be no one on the list but you...You have stripped us of any mercy that we might have had in the beginning of this investigation.
 We will see that justice is served in this case.
 And that you pay for what you did.
 And we have no doubt that that will happen."